sts10/sts10.github.io/_posts/2018-11-26-totp-uris-qr-codes-2-factor.markdown

 As mentioned above, I dislike Twitter's handling of back-up codes.
 First, because Twitter only gives me one back-up code (as opposed to 8 or 10 like other services), but also because it's my understanding that every time I ask to view the back-up code, it gives me a new one, implying that the previous back-up codes will no longer work.

-So I went about getting a new QR code form Twitter, getting the secret out of the QR code and storing it in a KeePass database using [KeePassXC](https://keepassxc.org/).
+So I went about getting a new QR code from Twitter, getting the secret out of the QR code and finally storing it in a KeePass database using [KeePassXC](https://keepassxc.org/).

 Here are the steps I took to do this.